jozefchmelar/interpreter/README.md

  - preskumaj <predmet> - popise daný predmet
  - koniec - ukončí činnosť interpretra príkazov
  - Pre prezentáciu práce vytvorte svoj vlastný virtuálny svet pozostávajúci z aspoň piatich virtuálnych miestností a niekoľko predmetov.

+Copyright © 2000 Your Name <your@address>
+This work is free.
+You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
+See http://www.wtfpl.net/ for more details.